Where Practice Meets Performance.

 Schedules

 Schedules are emailed approximately 10-days prior to each event.
 Any numbers performed after their scheduled awards ceremony will be for adjudication only.
-All account changes need to be paid in full, 10 days prior to the competition, to be included in the schedule.
+A $10 change fee per routine will apply to any updates requested 30 days prior to the event.

 Levels